 Our Bugle Corps volunteers provide interpretive assistance to visitors, and strive to ensure the safety of our visitors and wildlife.
-For more information about the EBP Bugle Corps program and "Friends of LBL", click here!
+For more information about the EBP Bugle Corps volunteer program and "Friends of LBL", click here!

 It's 1795.
 A buckskin-clad Daniel Boone is trekking the hills of Kentucky.
 The landscape is a sea of chest-high grasses, dotted with clumps of oak and hickory trees.
 In the distance, a herd of bison graze, while elk nibble on woody shrubs.